Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven. They are salty, crunchy, and savory.

 As I said above, making chicharrones at home is not difficult.
 I included the detailed instructions in the recipe card below.
 Here are the basic steps:

-- You start by cutting the pork skin into bite-size pieces.
+You start by cutting the pork skin into bite-size pieces.
 You'll need a sharp knife.
 If the skin has a thick layer of fat attached to it, trim it, but don't remove it completely.
 It's super tasty!
-(Photos 1-3).

-- Arrange the pieces on a parchment-lined rimmed baking sheet, skin-side up and fat-side down.
+Arrange the pieces on a parchment-lined rimmed baking sheet, skin-side up and fat-side down.
 Spray them with olive oil and sprinkle them with kosher salt.
-(Photos 4-5).

-- Bake the pork skin chips at 325°F until golden and crispy.
+Bake the pork skin chips at 325°F until golden and crispy.
 Depending on your oven, this should take 1.5 - 2 hours.
-(Photo 6).

-- For the best flavor and texture, it's important to let the pieces cool completely prior to enjoying them.
+For the best flavor and texture, it's important to let the pieces cool completely before enjoying them.
 I place them skin-side up on paper towels and allow them to cool for about 20 minutes.
-They will continue to crisp up as they cool, and their flavor will greatly improve.
+They will continue to crisp up as they cool and their flavor will greatly improve.

 Expert Tips

 - Be liberal with the oil and salt.
 I start with 1 teaspoon of kosher salt, but sometimes I go up to two teaspoons.
-The salt greatly enhances the flavor of this snack.
+The salt greatly enhances the flavor of the chips.

 Recipe FAQs

-Specifically, in this recipe, I use pig skin that has a little bit of fat still attached to it.
-I really enjoy the combination of the crispy skin and the chewy fat.
+Yes, they are!
+This recipe is a great way to make the tough skin of a pig edible and use the entire animal.
+In this recipe, I use skin with a little bit of fat still attached.
+I enjoy the combination of crispy skin and chewy fat.

 Serving Suggestions

 Chicharrones are excellent all on their own.
-They're also very good when dipped into salsa, guacamole, sour cream, Greek yogurt dip, cream cheese dip, and even cheese fondue.
+They're also very good when dipped into salsa, guacamole, sour cream dip, Greek yogurt dip, cream cheese dip, and even cheese fondue.

-I also use them to scoop out chunky dips such as spinach artichoke dip, pimento cheese, and pizza dip.
+I also use them to scoop out chunky dips like spinach artichoke dip, pimento cheese, and pizza dip.

 Storing Leftovers